Relating and wondering: 2020 NZCYA Young Adult Fiction finalistsJune 25th, 2020 By Anne Dickson

 Both these things happened for me reading this year’s Young Adult Fiction Award finalists in the New Zealand Book Awards for Children and Young Adults.
 These books raise important issues, making a great place to start to keep our teenagers reading as discussed in one of our Create reader’s blog posts earlier this year.

-This blog post is the second in a series reviewing books on the NZCYA shortlist in the run-up to the announcement of the award winners in August.
+This blog post is the second in a series reviewing books on the New Zealand Book Awards for Children and Young Adults (NZCYA) shortlist in the run-up to the announcement of the award winners on 12 August.

 Not only does Wynter’s Thief by Sherryl Jordan romp along with details of medieval life, but it's also a page-turning adventure.
 The two protagonists struggle, not just to survive but to flourish.
 Wynter and Fox are likeable well-drawn characters.
 They are both challenged by the labels society has given them, although Fox, especially, is also prone to stereotyping people, which gives the story a real depth for discussion.